JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-onboard/multiplatform-upgrade-app.md

 ### Ktor

-You need to add the core dependency (`ktor-client-core`) to the common source set of the shared module.
+Add the base Ktor client dependency (`ktor-client-core`) to the common source set of the shared module, along with these supporting dependencies:
-You also need to add supporting dependencies:

-* Add the `ContentNegotiation` functionality (`ktor-client-content-negotiation`), which allows serializing and deserializing the content in a specific format.
+* Add the `ContentNegotiation` library (`ktor-client-content-negotiation`), which allows serializing and deserializing the content in a specific format.
 * Add the `ktor-serialization-kotlinx-json` dependency to instruct Ktor to use the JSON format and `kotlinx.serialization` as a serialization library.
 Ktor will expect JSON data and deserialize it into a data class when receiving responses.